wilson428/algae-viz/README.md

 There are 152 unique combinations of temperature, light and species (4 temperatures * 2 luxes/temperature * 19 species).
 While it would be convenient to use D3 to handle the clustering of cells around a central point, an SVG-based visualization would quickly blossom (so to speak) into 100,000-plus DOM objects.
 Canvas is a much more performance-friendly solution.
 Each cell is randomly placed inside its Petri dish with a simple random radius from the center at a random angle.

+## Scientific limitations

+Algae requires light to reproduce, so a dramatically high level of divisions-per-day, sometimes classified as a [Harmful algae bloom](https://en.wikipedia.org/wiki/Harmful_algal_bloom), will max out when the algae is so dense that it's rate of reproduction reduces.
+This seven-day simulation does not place an upper-limit on the number of cells that can be reproduced even when, particularly in the case of *Nannochlorois oculata*, the algae becomes so populous that it would not longer fully reproduce every day.